 What’s your number?

 No, I’m not planning to ask you out on a date.
-Nothing personal, but my wife has a South American temper and is definitely the jealous type.
+I’m sure you’re a lovely person, but my wife has a South American temper and is definitely the jealous type.

 It sounds like a reasonable and straightforward question.

 The problem is, it’s completely useless.

 Like so many things in the financial planning business, the question takes something complex and full of nuance, and effectively dumbs it down to the point where it doesn’t mean anything.
 And that’s because it misses the bitter truth about retirement: you never know how much you’re going to need.

 Think about it.
 Who wants to spend their golden years slowly depleting their nest egg hoping they don’t outlive it?